guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 Here are pinouts of two styles of IR sensors and the correct connection points on a ESP32-C3 with built in OLED display.
 <img width="1000" height="827" alt="pinouts c3" src="https://github.com/user-attachments/assets/ed81b73e-706c-42e6-9b2c-3ecd1d09404e" />

 The IR sensor style that has the small pc board includes a red LED which lights with IR presence.
-That feedback LED may be useful during troubleshooting, but is not required.
-Either style of IR sensor will work.
+That feedback LED may be useful during troubleshooting, but is not required and can cause issues with some ESP32 boards.
+Either style of IR sensor will work with ESP32 boards that have no or a small OLED display.
+If board has larger (> 1 inch) LCD display, IR sensors WITHOUT an indicator LED are recommended. _Some_ boards with large, built-in displays cannot tolerate load of a IR sensor with indicator LED on 3Vcc.
+Brownout of 3Vcc can cause bootup failure.
+A plain Vishay TSOP series IR sensor draws less current and is less likely to cause 3Vcc brownouts.

 Here is an alternative board I have also tested, ESP32-C6-WROOM-1.
 This one does not have a built-in display, but this project will run on it and uses its single light to give feedback.